Orbital Exenteration Following Traumatic Proptosis in a 4-Year-Old Yankasa Ewe: A Case Report

 References

-Kumar A, Gopinathan A, Singh K, Kamdak Y, Bharti D, Arya M, Chaithra SN.
-Surgical management of traumatic proptosis in a dog: A report of five cases.
-Haryana Veterinarian.
-2022;61(2):279-80.
-Available from: https://www.luvas.edu.in//haryana-veterinarian/download/dec1-2022/30.pdf
+Kumar A, Gopinathan A, Singh K, Kamdak Y, Bharti D, Arya M, et al. Surgical management of traumatic proptosis in a dog: A report of five cases.
+Haryana Vet.
+2022; 61(2): 279-280.
+Available at: https://www.luvas.edu.in//haryana-veterinarian/download/dec1-2022/30.pdf

 Mandell DC.
 Ophthalmic emergencies.
 Clin Tech Small Anim Pract.
-2000;15(2):94-100. doi:10.1053/svms.2000.6804
+2000; 15(2): 94-100.
+DOI: 10.1053/svms.2000.6804

-Sagar RS, Maruthi ST, George A. Surgical management of traumatic proptosis in a pug.
+Sagar RS, Maruthi ST, and George A. Surgical management of traumatic proptosis in a pug.
 Intas Polivet.
-2016;17(2):376.
-Available from: https://www.researchgate.net/publication/319967725
+2016; 17(2): 376-377.
+Available at: https://www.thefreelibrary.com/Surgical+Management+of+Traumatic+Proptosis+in+a+Pug.-a0509321991

 Ali KM, Mostafa AA.
 Clinical findings of traumatic proptosis in small-breed dogs and complications associated with globe replacement surgery.
-Open Vet J. 2019;9(3):222-29. doi:10.4314/ovj.v9i3.6
+Open Vet J. 2019; 9(3): 222-229.
+DOI: 10.4314/ovj.v9i3.6

-Sharma M, Sarma B, Saikia K, Sarma BK.
+Sharma M, Sarma B, Saikia K, and Sarma BK.
 Surgical correction of traumatic proptosis in a heifer: A case report.
 Indian J Anim Health.
-2021;60(2):295-7. doi:10.36062/ijah.2021.07021
+2021; 60(2): 295-297.
+DOI: 10.36062/ijah.2021.07021

-Sudan V, Sharma RL, Borah MK, Mishra R. Acute bilateral proptosis in a crossbred calf naturally infected with Theileria annulata.
+Sudan V, Sharma RL, Borah MK, and Mishra R. Acute bilateral proptosis in a crossbred calf naturally infected with Theileria annulata.
 J Parasit Dis.
-2012;36(2):215-9. doi:10.1007/s12639-012-0111-6
+2012; 36(2): 215-219.
+DOI: 10.1007/s12639-012-0111-6

-Doley S, Ahmed N. Surgical management of traumatic proptosis in an Assam hill goat.
-Reader’s Desk.
-2019;9(1):37-8.
-Available from: https://www.researchgate.net/publication/340599320
+Doley S, and Ahmed N. Surgical management of traumatic proptosis in an Assam hill goat.
+Raksha Tech Rev. 2019; 9(1): 37-38.
+Available at: https://www.indimmune.com/media/attachments/2020/02/04/raksha-technical-review.pdf#page=37

-Thiry C, Holz N, Voelter K, Steiner A, Nuss K, Marchionatti E. Eye enucleation and exenteration in cattle: A retrospective study of 38 cases (2013–2020).
+Thiry C, Holz N, Voelter K, Steiner A, Nuss K, and Marchionatti E. Eye enucleation and exenteration in cattle: A retrospective study of 38 cases (2013-2020).
 Schweiz Arch Tierheilkd.
-2022;164(10):687-93. doi:10.17236/sat00368
+2022; 164(10): 687-693.
+Available at: https://pdfs.semanticscholar.org/c0ba/fb87d55bc8fe21d3fe143d3a1e5530847171.pdf

 Oviawe EI.
 Radiographic management of impacted fracture of the left distal metatarsal bone in a 7-month-old ram: Case report.
 Int J Sci Glob Sustainability.
-2024;10(3). doi:10.57233/ijsgs.v10i3.693
+2024; 10(3): 28.
+DOI: 10.57233/ijsgs.v10i3.693

-Jibril A, Adeuanju JB, Raji AA, Yakubu AS, Buhari S. Traumatic proptosis in a four-year-old Nigerian dog: A case report.
-Niger Vet J. 2009;29(4):50-3. doi:10.4314/nvj.v29i4.65143
+Jibril A, Adeuanju JB, Raji AA, Yakubu AS, and Buhari S. Traumatic proptosis in a four-year-old Nigerian dog: A case report.
+Niger Vet J. 2009; 29(4): 50-53.

-Schulz KL, Anderson DE.
-Bovine enucleation: A retrospective study of 53 cases (1998–2006).
-Can Vet J. 2010;51(6):611-4.
-Available from: https://pmc.ncbi.nlm.nih.gov/articles/PMC2871356/
+Schulz KL, and Anderson DE.
+Bovine enucleation: A retrospective study of 53 cases (1998-2006).
+Can Vet J. 2010; 51(6): 611-614.
+Available at: https://pmc.ncbi.nlm.nih.gov/articles/PMC2871356/

-Marzok M, Almubarak AI, Nazih M, Al-Thnaian TA, Alkhodair K, El-Sherif M. A novel enucleation–exenteration approach of the equine eye via the supraorbital fossa: An experimental and clinical study in donkeys (Equus asinus).
+Marzok M, Almubarak AI, Nazih M, Al-Thnaian TA, Alkhodair K, and El-Sherif M. A novel enucleation–exenteration approach of the equine eye via the supraorbital fossa: An experimental and clinical study in donkeys (Equus asinus).
 Front Vet Sci.
-2024;11:1379151. doi:10.3389/fvets.2024.1379151
+2024; 11: 1379151.
+DOI: 10.3389/fvets.2024.1379151